varda/varda/doc/rest-api/index.rst

 REST server API
 ===============

-.. todo:: Rewrite this section.
+.. todo:: Rewrite this entire section.

 This page documents the REST server API exposed by Varda to client applications.